DHTMLX/docs-diagram/docs/api/editor/beforeshapemove_event.md

 ### Description

-@short: fires before a shape is moved
+@short: Fires before a shape is moved

 ### Usage